pasekji/bi-eha/imgur-bug-bounty.md

 - The backdoor shell script injection was also inconclusive due to the same reasons.
 - **Image upload form is somehow durable to the unintended image formats because there could've been more into depth analysis for the potential harm of file uploaded.**
 - **Imgur is durable to PHP remote code executions via uploaded images.**
+- **Video to gif function was also tested for remote code execution with no vulnerable outcomes. - imgur.com/vidgif**

 ## 4. SQL injection
 - SQL Injection (SQLi) is a type of injection attack that makes it possible to execute malicious SQL statements.